daphne-eu/daphne/scripts/examples/map/performanceTest/mapPerformanceTest.md

 - Detection is Hard: Before a calculation, it's difficult to predict if the result will exceed the datatype's bounds without actually performing the calculation.
 - Performance Concerns: Continuously checking for overflow can introduce overhead, which might slow down calculations, especially in loops or intensive computations.
-- Different Behavior across Platforms: The way overflow is handled can vary between platforms and compilers, leading to inconsistencies.

 Possible Solutions